Free Consultation (210) 777-4878

 Have You Been Injured in a Motor Vehicle Crash?

 Car accidents are a leading cause of accidental injuries and death in Austin and across the state.
-In minor accidents, motor vehicle occupants can often walk away from the collision without serious injuries.
+In minor accidents, motor vehicle occupants can often walk away from the traffic collision without serious injuries.
 Unfortunately, other accidents can cause severe and sometimes devastating injuries.

 If you have been injured in an automobile collision, you know that post-accident matters can be complex, and recovering fair compensation for your losses is often a challenging process.
 Insurance companies are notoriously difficult to negotiate with because they want to pay as little as possible for their claims.
 Recovering monetary compensation is even more challenging when the responsible party disputes liability.

 When injuries are temporarily or permanently disabling, missed work and lost income can make matters more stressful for you and your family.
-Answering calls from insurance adjusters, calculating your total losses, handling medical appointments and bills, and negotiating a settlement agreement can be difficult when you are trying to recover from your injuries.
+Answering calls from insurance adjusters, calculating your total losses, handling medical appointments and bills, and negotiating a settlement agreement can be difficult when you’re trying to recover from your injuries.

 When to Contact a Car Accident Lawyer in Austin, TX